addyosmani/backbone-fundamentals/README.md

 //logs my title has been changed to..
 Fishing at sea
 ```

-<strong>Validation</strong>
+**Validation**

-Backbone supports model validation through Model.validate(), which allows checking the attribute values for a model prior to them being set.
+Backbone supports model validation through `Model.validate()`, which allows checking the attribute values for a model prior to them being set.

 It supports including as complex or terse validation rules against attributes and is quite straight-forward to use.
-If the attributes provided are valid, nothing should be returned from .validate(), however if they are invalid a custom error can be returned instead.
+If the attributes provided are valid, nothing should be returned from `.validate()`, however if they are invalid a custom error can be returned instead.

 A basic example for validation can be seen below: